owl-project/owlGlyphs-RTXGlyphsRayTracing-PGV2020/README.md

 Citation for the corresponding paper:

 [*High-Quality Rendering of
-Glyphs Using Hardware-AcceleratedRay Tracing*, Stefan Zellmann, Martin Aumueller, Nathan Marshak, and Ingo Wald, _Proceedings of Eurographics Parallel Graphics and Visualization (Short Papers)_, 2020.](https://www.researchgate.net/publication/340793638_High-Quality_Rendering_of_Glyphs_Using_Hardware-Accelerated_Ray_Tracing)
+Glyphs Using Hardware-Accelerated Ray Tracing*, Stefan Zellmann, Martin Aumueller, Nathan Marshak, and Ingo Wald, _Proceedings of Eurographics Parallel Graphics and Visualization (Short Papers)_, 2020.](https://www.researchgate.net/publication/340793638_High-Quality_Rendering_of_Glyphs_Using_Hardware-Accelerated_Ray_Tracing)